 What's next for The Territory

 Over time, this idea of our connection to place has become a principal focus of my artistic work.

 As part of my 2014 individual artist grant from RACC, filmmaker and videographer Rachel Bracker and I conducted a series of interviews with Oregon artists and artisans from diverse disciplines.
 They included dance artist Linda K. Johnson, landscape photographer Larry N. Olsen, chef Leather Storrs, designer/developer Kevin Cavenaugh, winemaker Doug Tunnell, actor Vin Shambry, and and saxophonist/composer Reed Wallsmith.
 In these wide-ranging conversations we explored the ideas around place that inform their art as Oregonians.

 The resulting video Territory: A Sense of Place is the next incarnation of The Territory.

 This project is available for bookings.
-Contact Kim Morris for booking inquiries.
+Contact Kim Gumbel for booking inquiries.